quixio/tutorial-code/generate-events/README.md

 # Generating events from time series data

 Sometimes a use case requires generating events from time series values.
-These events can then be use to trigger additional processing, or can be used to define a time wondow for processing.
+These events can then be use to trigger additional processing, or can be used to define a time window for processing.

 The code here provides a simple example.
 There are three files: